svetlyobg/CMDcommands/README.md

 ## pathping
 Trace route and provide network latency and packet loss for each router and link in the path.
 Combines the functionality of PING and TRACERT.

+## arp -a
+Checks availabe hosts on the network

 ## shutdown
 shutdown /s /t 0 - immediate shutdown<br>
 shutdown /r /t 0 - immediate restart<br>